aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 └── starVLA/
 ```

 The `LIBERO-REFLECT` checkout is not stored in this repository.
-It provides the `standard/` and `reflect/` benchmark trees used by the evaluation scripts.
+It provides the `standard/` and `reflect/` benchmark trees used by the evaluation scripts, corresponding to the standard and challenging sides of LIBERO-Reflect.
 Convenience symlinks in the model directories point to the checkout under `third_party/LIBERO-REFLECT`.

 ## Metrics and Supported Modes